MBTIMover

 Keirsey (1998) classifies the ISTP within the Artisan temperament as the Crafter, a designation that captures the type's reported affinity for tools, instruments, and equipment of all kinds.
 In Keirsey's framework, the Crafter is the master tactician who works with quiet efficiency, preferring to let results speak rather than explain methods.
 This aligns with Jung's (1921/1971) original description of the introverted thinking type, who develops a rich internal framework of principles but may find it unnecessary or even burdensome to articulate that framework for others.

 According to the MBTI Manual (Myers et al., 2003), ISTPs are estimated to comprise approximately 5.4% of the general population, with a notably higher frequency among males.
-Thomson (1998) emphasizes that the ISTP's combination of Ti and Se produces an individual who is simultaneously analytical and action-oriented, someone who prefers to understand a problem fully before acting but who, once committed, moves with economy and precision.
+Thomson (1998) emphasizes that the ISTP's combination of introverted thinking and extraverted sensing produces an individual who is simultaneously analytical and action-oriented, someone who prefers to understand a problem fully before acting but who, once committed, moves with economy and precision.
 This blend of contemplation and decisive action is often cited as the ISTP's most distinctive characteristic.

 Common Traits